Esophageal Cancer Survival Improved Using Precision Cancer Medicines

 by C.H.
 Weaver M.D.
 2/2020

-The purpose of precision cancer medicine is to define the genomic alterations in the cancers DNA that are driving that specific cancer.
+The purpose of precision cancer medicine is to define the genomic alterations in an esophageal cancers DNA that are driving the growth of that specific cancer.
 Precision cancer medicine utilizes molecular diagnostic & genomic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.

 HER2: The HER2 pathway is a biological pathway involved in cellular replication and growth.
 Precision cancer medicines that target HER2 have made important contributions to improving outcomes among women with HER2-positive breast cancer.
 Some gastric and esophageal cancers also over express the HER2 protein and are referred to as HER2-positive.
 Precision cancer medications that block the HER2-protein can be used for the treatment of both early and more advanced stage HER2-positive esophageal cancers.